andryxins/ToDoApp/todo-listApp/README.md

 # MY First App (ToDo Application)

+You can try it [here](https://andryxins.github.io/ToDoApp/)

 ---

 ## What is it

-Small single page app, which can save todo items, you can change items order by grabbing it.
+Small vanillaJS single page-appgas, which can save todo items, you can change items order by grabbing it.
 Saving data and order in localStorage.

 ## How it was creating